Anirudh-M1/Anirudh-M1/README.md

 - 🏛️ **Leadership:** Director of Operations, **Design for America** (UIUC Chapter)
 - 🎓 **Graduating** May 2027 — seeking full-time SWE roles

+For a more detailed look at my projects check out my portfolio: https://anirudh-m1.github.io/portfolio/
 ---

 ## Technical Stack